pop-os/desktop-icons-ng/README.md

   you can set several -D parameters in the same command line, one for each monitor.
 A single window will be created for each monitor.
 If no -D parameter is specified, it will create a single monitor with a size of 1280x720 pixels.
+* -M: specifies which monitor is the primary index, to add there any new file icon.

 ## Manual installation